SamCommit/AlgoTradingAssessment/README.md

 # Algorithmic Trading Assessment - Samuel de Bruyn

+# Introduction

+This assessment consisted of two parts with two objectives.
+The initial objective was to implement a simple framework for a Limit Order Book (LOB).
+The second objective was to design and create a simple matching engine to match orders on the buy and sell side of the orderbook.
+To run the a full demonstration of the assessment.
+One can compile and run the *src\com\orderbook\Main.java* main method.
+To test the order book functionality one can compile and run the *src\com\orderbook\test\OrderBookTest.java* main method.
+Finally to test the matching engine functionality one can compile and run the *src\com\orderbook\test\MatchingEngineTest.java* main method.

+## Project Structure

+- **`com.orderbook.model`**: This contains the classes that represent the structure of the order book (Order, OrderSide and OrderType).
+- **`com.orderbook.service`**: This contains the OrderBook class that manages the order book processes and methods (OrderBook) and now also controls the matching engine class which observes the LOB and takes trade execution actions if they exist (MatchingEngine).
+- **`com.orderbook.test`**: This contains the order book and matching engine test suite, ensuring that all methods in the orderbook and matching engine are functionally correct.
+- **`com.orderbook`**: This contains the Main class which can be run to demonstrate the order book and matching engine functionality (and tests it).

 # PART I : Limit Order Book (LOB) Implementation

 ## Overview

-This bojective of this first part of the assessment was to implemented the basic framework for an LOB.
+This ojective of this first part of the assessment was to implemented the basic framework for an LOB.
 The basic functions include the ability add, delete and modify orders, as well as creating the underlying framework (the models) for the order book.
 Each order has a priority based on its timestamp of creation.
 Orders are placed in a FIFO (First-In, First-Out) queue.
 A key specification that was met in the modify order function is that the priority of each order should be reset to lowest priority if an order is modified.
 The orderbook was implemented with efficiency in mind, ensuring the functions are performed optimally.

-To run the demontration code, compile the project and run the src/com/orderbook/Main.java file.
+To run the demontration code, compile the project and run the *src/com/orderbook/Main.java* main method.
+To run only the order book tests, compile and run only the *src\com\orderbook\test\OrderBookTest.java* main method.

-## Project Structure

-- **`com.orderbook.model`**: This contains the classes that represent the structure of the order book (Order, OrderSide and OrderType).
-- **`com.orderbook.service`**: This contains the class that manages the order book processes and methods (OrderBook).
-- **`com.orderbook.test`**: This contains the order book test suite, ensuring that all methods in the orderbook are functionally correct.
-- **`com.orderbook`**: This contains the Main class which can be run to demonstrate the order books functionality (and tests it).

 ## a.
 Efficiency Mechanisms